szuc/obsidian-life-in-weeks-calendar/README.md

 ## Overview

 This plugin displays your entire life in a grid of weeks.
 It color-codes past, present, and future weeks and, more importantly, marks the weeks when you have created a weekly Obsidian note.
+It integrates with either the Periodic Notes plugin or the Journals plugin, or as a standalone plugin.

 ## The Life in Weeks Concept